Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so parameters are already well-documented.
-The description does not add significant new meaning to individual parameters beyond listing limits and return status, which are not parameter-specific.
-Baseline of 3 is appropriate.
+Schema description coverage is 100%, so the schema already documents all parameters thoroughly.
+The description does not add new semantic detail about individual parameters beyond what is in the schema, except for an overall reference to body size and direction count.
+Baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.